Skip to Content

 United States Gypsum Ceiling Tiles 1967 1976

-Asbestos ceiling products were popular for their low cost and fire resistance.
+Asbestos ceiling tiles and popcorn ceilings were popular for their low cost and fire resistance.
 Several companies manufactured these ceiling tiles, putting many people at risk of exposure.

 Companies That Produced Asbestos Ceiling Tiles